nathaliedpettersson/nathaliedpettersson/README.md

-# Hi, and welcome!
+# Hey there!
 I'm Nathalie 👩‍💻

 ### This is what I mostly do but can't wait to get even better at: